Best dive spots in Ecuador Coastal mainland and the Galapagos

 Giuseppe Pignatelli-Los Frailes-Agosto 2008 (35)

-It is located within the PNA, in front of Tortuguita beach in Los Frailes, and has walls of detached stones and a large amount of soft coral.
+It is located within Machalilla National Park, in front of Tortuguita beach in Los Frailes, and has stone walls and an abundance of soft coral.

 Islote Horno de Pan